r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

       we can use [ @ ] special char to obfuscate the syscall and then remove it at execution time..

-      The attacker sets the wscript.exe command in a process-level environment variable called x before passing it to the final cmd.exe as standard input.
-The attacker also obfuscates the strings wscript and /e:jscript in the original cmd.exe command using @ characters.
-The @ characters are later removed from the command contents stored in the environment variable x using cmd.exe’s native variable string replacement functionality.
-This string replacement functionality follows the form %VariableName:StringToFind=NewString% where StringToFind is the @ character and NewString is blank, so the @ character is simply removed.
+      The attacker sets the netastat command in a process-level environment variable called x before passing it to the final cmd.exe as standard input.
+The attacker also obfuscates the string netstat in the original cmd.exe command using @ characters.
+The @ characters are later removed from the command contents stored in the environment variable x using cmd.exe’s native variable string replacement functionality. %VariableName:StringToFind=NewString% where StringToFind is the @ character and NewString is blank, so the @ character is simply removed.

 <br />